Select a language:

 Tuesday Morning Fitness Hike on Paved Hicks Haul Road

 Ready for a workout?
 Forget the gym for the day and head outside!
 Join us for an exhilarating morning fitness hike on the paved Hicks Haul Road in OC Parks’ Irvine Ranch Open Space.
-This hike allows you to choose between a 3, 6 or 8-mile route, all of which are conducted at the speed of about 3-3.5 mph.
-The footing on the asphalt paved road is smoother than dirt roads and singletrack trails normally found in Limestone Canyon Nature Preserve, but is beginning to show its age with cracks, crevices and an occasional dip.
+This hike allows you to choose between a 3, 6, or 8 mile route, all of which are conducted at the speed of about 3.0 to 3.5 miles per hour.
+The footing on the asphalt paved road is smoother than dirt roads and single track trails normally found in Limestone Canyon Nature Preserve, but is beginning to show its age with cracks, crevices and an occasional dip.
 Otherwise, the terrain is smooth, so this is a great walk for anyone who wants a “wilderness experience” without getting dirty!
-The 6 and 8-mile routes experience two fairly steep ascents and descents.
-The 3-mile route takes you to the top of Loma Ridge and back down.
+The 6 and 8 mile routes experience two fairly steep ascents and descents.
+The 3 mile route takes you to the top of Loma Ridge and back down.
 Along the way, you will have sweeping views of much of Orange County and the Santa Ana Mountains.
-Various animals, like hawks, deer and lizards are also frequently seen in this area.
+Various animals, like hawks, deer, and lizards are also frequently seen in this area.

 Participants should be confident in their ability to hike 3, 6, or 8 miles at a steady pace.
 Please come prepared with proper hiking attire, ample water and adequate sun protection.
 Because of the paved surface, you may wear walking or running shoes instead of hiking boots.
-For the longer distances, at least two quarts of water (64 oz) is recommended.
-Intended for participants ages 16 and older.
+For the longer distances, at least 2 quarts of water (64 oz) is recommended.
+Ages 16 and up.

 Please note that you will be asked to adhere to the following measures in order to participate: